livegnik/2way-poc-design/01-protocol/06-access-control-model.md

 ## 2. Responsibilities

-This specification defines:
+This specification is responsible for the following:

 - Determining whether an authenticated identity is permitted to perform a specific operation on a specific graph object.
 - Enforcing ownership, schema rules, and explicit access control constraints.
 - Enforcing app and domain isolation during graph mutations and reads.
 - Producing deterministic authorization decisions based solely on local state.

-This specification does not define:
+This specification does not cover the following:

 - Authenticate identities or verify cryptographic signatures.
 - Perform schema compilation or migration.